wsxqyy/tool/en_README.md

 ##### If the search term is too short or too common, it may return a large number of results.
 In this case, trying to use more specific keywords may yield better results.

 # Conclusion
-## This project was developed by SL Starry Server Tech Xueqiu Bqiu.
+## This project was developed by SL Starry Server Tech 雪球Bqiu.
 I will upload more projects in the future.
 Welcome to follow me!
 ## Please, give a star to help a 16-year-old kid!